cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 There are two variants of the Docker environment, configured via separate compose files.
 These are as follows.

-- ``related/docker/docker-compose-run.yaml`` for simply running the CdEDB; this does not provide additional functionality to keep the environment lean
+- ``related/docker/docker-compose-run.yaml`` for simply running the CdEDB;
+  this does not provide additional functionality to keep the environment lean (used in the CI)
 - ``related/docker/docker-compose-dev.yaml`` is a superset of the previous and provides additional functionality for developing the CdEDB especially also from inside the container (e.g. installing reasonable editors)